bakku99/OBS_Malkoros/README.md

 assistant to generate text via OpenAI.
 Ensure a valid API key is present in `Malkoros_Vault/.obsidian/plugins/quickadd/data.json` under `ai.providers[0].apiKey`.
 Replace the placeholder value with your own key before running the macro.
 The user who will prompt Codex will have this OpenAI API key as a secret within the Codex environment.
-In the Codex environment settings/configuration, ensure to add a "Secrets" entry with "OpenAI API" as the "Key" and your api key as the "Value".
+In the Codex environment settings/configuration, ensure to add a "Secrets" entry with "OpenAI_API_Key" as the "Key" and your api key as the "Value".